Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 ## Requirements

-The script only requires the gawk package which can be installed easily using
+The script only requires the gawk package which can be installed easily using:

 ```bash
 sudo apt install gawk